EddieAbbondanzio/eddieabbondanz.io/content/post/homelab/diy-elitedesk-g3-800-sff-nas/index.md

 ## Total Cost

-All in all this build cost me $461.82 which I'd consider to be a great price for 12TB of storage.
+All in all this build cost me $461.82 which I'd consider a great price for 12TB of storage.

 | Part                                | Price                  |
 | ----------------------------------- | ---------------------- |